Absence from school

 Unauthorised absence (truancy)

-If your school has no record of why you’ve been off, or if the school refuses permission for you to be away – for example, for a holiday in term time – then your parents or guardians might be accused of breaking the law because it is their legal responsibility to ensure you attend school regularly.
-This even applies to times when you go to school but skip certain lessons during the day without them knowing.
+If your school has no record of why you’ve been off, or if the school refuses permission for you to be away – for example, for a holiday in term time – then your parents or guardians are breaking the law.
+This is because it is their legal responsibility to ensure you attend school regularly.
+This even applies if they think you are at school, for example if you skip lessons without them knowing.

 There is a good reason behind this rule.